yusufmunircloud/CloudML/ML on AWS/AWS Document Translator/Doc Translator.md

   - Monitor the Lambda function's execution and check the translated documents in the output S3 bucket.
   - Verify the accuracy of the translations.

-## Troubleshooting
-### 7. Troubleshooting Tips
-- If you encounter issues during the project, here are some common troubleshooting tips and solutions to help you resolve them.

 ## Conclusion
 Congratulations!
 You've successfully set up an AWS Document Translator project using Lambda, S3 buckets, and AWS Translate.
 This system can be a valuable asset for document translation tasks.

-## References
-- Include links to AWS documentation and other resources you used during the project for further reference.

-Feel free to customize this GitHub .md file with specific details, code examples, and additional explanations as needed.
-Good luck with your project!